sheifg/todo-typescript/README.md

-## **Todo TypeScript App**
+## **Todo TypeScript Project**

 ### *Project Description:*
-Todo TypeScript App is a React project and it was created using create-react-app.
+Todo TypeScript Project is a React project and it was created using create-react-app.
 To style the project it was used Bootstrap.

 ### *Getting started:*
   - First install all the dependencies: